mattwigway/Online-Contact/README.md

 You can use the chat-room feature of the site by typing into the bottom box.

+There is a [hosted version](http://smooth-dawn-8879.heroku.com) or you can play locally (see below).

 # Running it Locally
 There are a few ways, simplest:
 ```shell